 2. Anticipate the questions your audience will have

 Throughout the campaign investors will ask you curly questions to stress test your idea and to make sure the investment opportunity satisfies their conditions.
-You might only get asked a few questions during the campaign, but your answers to these questions are critical because lots of other investors will be looking to see that you’re responsive and convincing.
+You might only get asked a few questions during the raise, but your answers to these questions are critical because lots of other investors will be looking to see that you’re responsive and convincing.